A severely rusted and damaged high-voltage hazard warning sign hanging from a pole with loose wires.

 Unusual Sounds and Odors

-An artistic image of an electrical professional or engineer in a hard hat and protective clothing, overlaid with bright lightning and cityscape imagery, conceptually linking the expert to the topic of electrical panels and storm damage.
+An artistic image of an electrical professional or engineer in a hard hat and protective clothing.

 Testing for Hidden Electrical Faults